-ON the Eve of February 2nd we remember the arrival of Hadrian and the Blessed Boy in Armenia early in the year 130 AD ... and their connection with ancient rituals of greeting the newborn sun which endure to this day ... culminating in the ridiculous folk holiday known as Groundhog Day.
+ON February 2nd we remember the travels of Hadrian and the Blessed Boy throughout the Eastern Empire to places as far east as Armenia where they encountered ancient rituals of greeting the newborn sun which endure to this day ... culminating in the ridiculous folk holiday known as Groundhog Day.

 This is the farthest East that Antinous was ever to travel and is observed here in conjunction with Imbolc, also known as Candlemas (Dia de la Candelaria), a Festival of Newborn Light.

-In many countries today, the Eve of February 2nd is the day when people take down their Christmas decorations.
+In many countries today, February 2nd is the day when people take down their Christmas decorations.

-This is the evening when Christmas trees are removed from front rooms after having been set up on Christmas Eve.
+This is the day when Christmas trees are removed from front rooms after having been set up on Christmas Eve.

 It is an odd phenomenon that, in the English-speaking world, people put up Christmas trees about a month PRIOR to Christmas and then take them down right after the Big Day ... but in other cultures, trees go up on Christmas Eve and decorate living rooms for weeks AFTER Christmas.